 Psoriasis has an emotional effect, too.
 People with the condition often feel embarrassed by their skin, and some get depressed or anxious.
 If you have these problems, mention them to your doctor or nurse.
 You might feel better with counseling or another type of mental health treatment.

 Psoriasis describes a group of skin conditions that include:

-The providers at Crane Dermatology do a thorough physical exam, review your symptoms, and discuss with you your medical and family history to determine if you have psoriasis.
+The providers at Atlantic Dermatology do a thorough physical exam, review your symptoms, and discuss with you your medical and family history to determine if you have psoriasis.
 No blood test can diagnose it, but they may order a skin biopsy to see if the psoriatic skin is thicker and inflamed.